The Cat and the Canary (1927 film): Production

 The Cat and the Canary is the product of early 20th-century German Expressionism.
 According to art historian Joan Weinstein, expressionism includes the art styles of Die Brücke and Der Blaue Reiter, cubism, futurism, and abstraction.
 The key element that connects these styles is the concern for the expression of inner feelings over verisimilitude to nature.
-Film historian Richard Peterson notes that "German cinema became famous for stories of psychological horror and for uncanny moods generated through lighting, set design and camera angles."
+Film historian Richard Peterson wrote that "German cinema became famous for stories of psychological horror and for uncanny moods generated through lighting, set design and camera angles."
 Such filmmaking techniques drew on expressionist themes.
 Influential examples of German expressionist film include Robert Wiene's The Cabinet of Dr. Caligari (1920) about a deranged doctor and Paul Leni's Waxworks (1925) about a wax figure display at a fair.

 Waxworks impressed Carl Laemmle, the German-born president of Universal Pictures.
 Laemmle was struck by Leni's departure from expressionism by the inclusion of humor and playfulness during grotesque scenes.
 Meanwhile, in the United States, D. W. Griffith's One Exciting Night (1922) began a Gothic horror film trend that Laemmle wanted to capitalize on; subsequent films in the genre like Alfred E. Green's now lost The Ghost Breaker (1922), Frank Tuttle's Puritan Passions (1923), Roland West's The Monster (1925) and The Bat (1926), and Alfred Santell's The Gorilla (1927)—all comedy horror film adaptations of Broadway stage plays—proved successful.

 Laemmle turned to John Willard's popular play The Cat and the Canary, which centered on an heiress whose family tries to drive her insane to steal her inheritance.
 Willard hesitated in permitting Laemmle to film his play because, as historian Douglas Brode explains, "that would have exposed to virtually everyone the trick ending, ... destroying the play's potential as an ongoing moneymaker."
 Nevertheless, Willard was convinced and the play was adapted into a screenplay by Alfred A. Cohn and Robert F. Hill.